embl-cba/imagej-courses/imagej-practical.md

 	- e.g., may fail if used to find the background intensity in an image full of cells
 - using the Spheroids image in 3D_Segmentation one can d emonstrate that the top-hat (dramatically) underestimates the background in noisy images

 <div style="page-break-after: always;"></div>
+## Further enhancing of spots using a Laplacian of Gaussian filter (optional)

+Above local background subtraction methods already helped a lot to enhance the spots; however in some cases there might still be some patchy locally bright regions left that are not corresponding to "real" spots.
+The reason is that the local background subtraction methods cannot distinguish locall bright elongated from locally bright round objects.
+Convolution of the image with a [Laplacian of Gaussian](https://en.wikipedia.org/wiki/Blob_detection#The_Laplacian_of_Gaussian) filter can help to further enhance spots of a certain size.

+- ...

+<div style="page-break-after: always;"></div>
 ## Spot detection using 'Find Maxima'